Skip to Main Content

 Citation Style Guides

-The UNT Libraries provide print manuals and online style guides to assist you in correctly formatting papers and citing references.
-The links below direct to the Citations and Styles library guide and guides for the major citation styles.
+The UNT Libraries provides print and online citation style guides to assist in correctly formatting papers and citing references.

 Writing and Citation Help

-UNT Libraries and UNT offer services to use for assistance with formatting style and citation, writing style, organization, flow and more.
-Visit the links below to learn more about the UNT Writing Center and how to avoid plagiarism with UNT Libraries' guide.
+UNT Libraries and UNT offer services for assistance with formatting and citation styles, writing style, organization, flow and more.
+Visit the links below to learn more about the UNT Writing Center, their walk-in appointments at Willis Library, and check out the UNT Libraries guide on plagiarism to learn what it is and best practices to avoid it.

 Ask Us!